jaco4873/cds-visual-analytics-2025/src/assignment_1/README.md

 | 5    | image_0017.jpg | 0.8376       |
 | 6    | image_0049.jpg | 0.8361       |

 What's particularly interesting is that manual inspection of these results revealed all the similar images are yellow daffodils.
 Unlike the histogram method which simply matched color patterns, the CNN approach recognized the specific flower species in the image.
-This nicely illustrates how convolutional neural networks can capture semantic content and object categories rather than just low-level visual features.
+This nicely illustrates how convolutional neural networks can capture a wider range of structural features rather than just low-level visual features.

 These results show how different feature extraction methods can yield different notions of similarity.
 The histogram-based approach focuses more on color distribution, while the embedding-based approach captures higher-level semantic features, resulting in completely different sets of similar images.

-## Requirements
-- Python 3.12+
-- OpenCV
-- TensorFlow
-- NumPy
-- Scikit-learn
-- Pandas
-- Matplotlib
-- Click